mauro-andre/CuboMX/README.md

 ### Dynamic List Manipulation with Array Proxies

 A major advantage of using `mx-item` is that the hydrated array in your component is automatically converted into a powerful **proxy object**.
-This proxy comes with a set of methods that allow you to easily add, insert, and remove items from the list, letting CuboMX handle the DOM manipulation and state synchronization for you.
+This proxy comes with a set of asynchronous methods that allow you to easily add, insert, and remove items from the list, letting CuboMX handle the complex, underlying DOM manipulation and state synchronization for you.

 This abstracts away the manual work of rendering templates and swapping HTML.